-Version 1.1 of the SMT-LIB format adopts as its underlying logic a basic manysorted version of first-order logic with equality.
+Version 1.2 of the SMT-LIB format adopts as its underlying logic a basic many-sorted version of first-order logic with equality.
 This logic allows the definition of sorts and of sorted symbols but does not allow more sophisticated constructs such as subsorts, sort constructors, explicit sort declarations for terms, and so on.
-Some of these features may be added in the future but only as needed.
+There is a plan to add some of these features will be added in future versions but only as needed, in response to extension requests from the SMT community.

-In an attempt to combine the simplicity and familiarity of classical (i.e., unsorted) first-order logic with the convenience of a sorted language, the SMT-LIB format defines two semantics for its underlying logic: the first one is a translation semantics into classical first order logic with equality $(FOL^{=})$ , the second one is a direct algebraic semantics based on many-sorted models.
+In an attempt to combine the simplicity and familiarity of classical (i.e., unsorted) first-order logic with the convenience of a sorted language, the SMT-LIB format currently defines two semantics for its underlying logic: the first one is a translation semantics into classical first order logic with equality $(FOL^{=})$ , the second one is a direct algebraic semantics based on many-sorted models.